RTUnit/Jellyfin-Transcodes-cleanup/README.md

      apt install procps
      ```
      _**Note:** htop is optional - it can view parent-child system processes in a tree view (press `t` on keyboard)_
-5. Configure Jellyfin to use FFMPEG WRAP script instead of original FFMPEG binary:
+6. Configure Jellyfin to use FFMPEG WRAP script instead of original FFMPEG binary:

+     Create soft link for **ffmpeg.wrap** in `/usr/lib/jellyfin-ffmpeg` directory. **ffprobe** need to match with **ffmpeg.wrap** naming pattern, so it also requires a soft link as **ffprobe.wrap**.
+     ```
+     ln -sf /config/ffmpeg/ffmpeg.wrap /usr/lib/jellyfin-ffmpeg/ffmpeg.wrap
+     ln -sf /usr/lib/jellyfin-ffmpeg/ffprobe /usr/lib/jellyfin-ffmpeg/ffprobe.wrap
+     ```
      <img src="img/ffmpeg-path.png">

-6. Optimize for your server
+7. Optimize for your server

      If your server is not using graphics card for hardware transcoding then the process for producing TS files may be too slow and you need to update some global variables in **transcode.cleanup.sh** to tweak the time intervals for various monitoring activities that the script is performing.
 Refer to issue https://github.com/RTUnit/Jellyfin-Transcodes-cleanup/issues/1 for instructions.